 An Annual General Meeting (AGM), as the name suggests, is a meeting held at about the same time once each year.

-The standard AGM Period for 2023 is Week 1 – Week 4 in Term 3
+The standard AGM Period is Week 1 – Week 4 in Term 3

 Make sure to meet the following requirements for AGMs.
 If your general meeting does not follow this procedure, it may be declared invalid and you may be required to hold the meeting again in order to maintain your Club's affiliation with Arc.
 You can find a condensed list of the AGM requirements in the AGM, Reaffiliation and Getting Started Checklists document.